sheyls/Data-Process-Covid19/Project Plan - Predicting Severe COVID-19 Cases.md

 Sixthly, the data should be independent, without duplicates and avoiding highly correlated cases resulting from sampling within family units.

 ### Approach
+In this project, we will consider a range of machine learning techniques tailored to the goal of predicting severe COVID-19 outcomes among diabetes patients.
+The primary focus will be on balancing predictive power with interpretability to ensure the model’s results can be understood and trusted by healthcare professionals.
+Below is an outline of the techniques and methods that will be used.

+#### Data Pre-processing
+In this phase, we will ensure the quality and consistency of the data before modeling.
+First, missing data will be handled using appropriate imputation techniques, such as mean or mode imputation for basic patterns, while more sophisticated methods like K-Nearest Neighbors (KNN) imputation may be applied to complex missing data patterns.

+Continuous variables like vitals and lab results will be standardized to a uniform scale when possible, to ensure consistent input across models.
+In cases where they do not follow normal distributions we will try transformations, such as logarithmic transformations, to obtain a more similar one.
+In the cases where this does not succeed, we will use transformations to other distributions, such as exponential or beta distributions.
+After this, outliers the data will be identified and addressed to avoid skewing model predictions.

+Lastly, class imbalance is expected, with fewer severe cases than non-severe, so we will use methods such as SMOTE to balance the training data.

+#### Feature Subset Selection
+To improve model performance and ensure interpretability, we will use feature selection techniques to create several subsets of features to train the models.

+Firstly, filter feature selection – specifically Recursive Feature Elimination (RFE) – will be used to remove less important features, using metrics of feature relevance, such as Chi-Square and Mutual Information.

+Secondly, we will employ a wrapper method for feature subset selection (FSS) using a small Multi-Layer Perceptron (MLP) as the evaluation model, combined with an annealing-based search strategy.
+This approach will help explore the feature space more efficiently by allowing for both local and global exploration, minimizing the risk of getting trapped in suboptimal feature combinations.

+The annealing process begins by randomly selecting a subset of features and training the MLP model on this subset.
+The performance is evaluated using cross-validation, and at each iteration, we make small random adjustments to the feature set by adding or removing features.
+The modified feature subset is then evaluated, and the decision to accept the new subset is based on a probability that decreases over time (the "cooling schedule"), allowing for less optimal solutions early in the process but gradually focusing on the best-performing feature sets as the method progresses.

+The MLP will be kept shallow to reduce complexity and avoid overfitting during the search process.
+With its ability to capture nonlinear feature interactions, the small MLP provides the flexibility needed for finding optimal feature combinations while still maintaining a manageable model size.

+This annealing-based approach will allow us to efficiently search the feature space for a globally optimal subset, balancing exploration and exploitation to ensure that we select the most relevant features for predicting severe COVID-19 outcomes.
+The final subset of features will be used for model training and evaluation in later stages of the project.

+#### Modeling
+Several machine learning models will be explored during the modeling phase.
+We will begin with logistic regression as a baseline due to its simplicity and interpretability, allowing us to understand which variables are critical to predicting severe cases.
+Next, we will implement more advanced models like Random Forest, which combines multiple decision trees for higher accuracy while providing insight into feature importance.
+For further refinement, Gradient Boosting Machines (such as XGBoost) will be used to improve accuracy by correcting errors iteratively.
+If necessary, we will explore deep learning models, though their complexity and reduced interpretability mean they will only be considered if they show significant performance gains.

+#### Evaluation Metrics
+To evaluate model performance, we will use a set of carefully chosen metrics.
+We will use ROC-AUC, Cohen's Kappa, Sensitivity (or True Positive Rate) and F2 scores to evaluate the models.
+In cases where there are clear optimal model, we will priorize Sensitivity scores.

+Robustness will be assured through the utilization of bias-corrected 10-fold cross-validation to assure these scores accurately represent the behavior of the model in real world cases.

 ## 4. Work Plan & Detailed Task Breakdown